 For the next week, Jen obsesses over that job application.

 She’s already planning the new life that job will give her.

 She plans to buy a new car, start shopping at Whole Foods, and finally buy that Peloton bike she’s been eyeballing for the last year.

 The company thanked her for the application but told her she wasn’t the right fit and that they’d keep her resume on file.

 Jen’s heart sinks.

-Finding and apply for that job was awful, I’m not doing it again.”
+She thinks, “What?!
+I am perfect for that job!
+Finding and applying for that job was awful; I’m not doing it again.”

 One month later, Jen repeats the process when work is unbearable again.

-Jen should have saved herself the misery of repeated rejection and hired a resume writer before she started her job search.
+Jen should have saved herself from the misery of repeated rejection and hired a resume writer before she started her job search.

 You don’t have to live like this.